JaredTan/Pinned/docs/production.readme.md

 ### Pin Creation and Pinning

 Pins are stored on the back-end with a `user_id`, that is linked to the `current_user` who created the pin after a `current_user` fetch request to the back-end.
-Similar to the idea of pinning an item to a pin-board, Pins have the functionality of pinning to a board, and deletion by the user.
+Similar to the idea of pinning an item to a pin-board, pins have the functionality of pinning to a board, and deletion by the user.

 ### Board Creating and Pinning

 Boards are stored on the back-end, and are more private than pins.
-When `logged_in`, a board can be created with a `user_id` that is the user's personal showcase of pins for a specific topic.
+When `logged_in`, a board can be created which is a personal showcase of pins for a specific topic.
 When a pin is pinned to a board, an instance of `Pinning` is created, which connects a pin and a board through `pin_id` and `board_id` through a many-many relationship.
 Boards may also be searched for other users to view.

 ### User Following

-Users, in addition to the functionality of encrypted front-end authentication, can edit their profile, and follow/unfollow other users.
-Similar to pinnings, a many-many join table through `Followings` is used to connect users to other users.
-Through a user's profile page, a user can view other users' follwers and followings.
+In addition to the having an encrypted front-end authentication, users may edit their profile and follow/unfollow other users.
+Similar to `Pinning`, a many-many join table through `Following` is used to connect users to other users.
+A user can view other users' followers and followings through their profile page.

 ### Search